-A minimum of FOUR rows is required to the dimensions recommended in the Green Guide.
+A minimum of FOUR rows is required to the dimensions recommended in "The Guide to the Safety at Sports Grounds" (Green Guide).
 In order to meet the sight line requirements it is recommended that the first line of seating is located above pitch level.
 There must be an unobstructed view from the lowest level of the seated area.